-- 1. A minimum of ten percent (10%) of the gross site acreage shall be reserved for common meaningful open space. - 2.
-Parking areas, road rights-of-way or minimum yards and spacings between structures may not be included in determining usable open space unless waived by the Planning Commission.
-Water bodies and wetlands may be used to partially fulfill open space requirements, but may not exceed fifty percent (50%) of the required open space. - 3.
-All privately owned common open space shall continue to conform to its intended use as specified in the final development plan.
+- (B) Access: Each permitted use shall be provided access, either directly or indirectly, by a public right-ofway, private vehicular or pedestrian way or commonly owned easement.
+County owned vehicles shall be permitted access on privately owned roads, easements and common open spaces in order to perform basic county services such as fire and police protection and emergency service needs of MEC residents.
+Access to public rights-of-way shall be approved by DOT and Nassau County.
+In order to minimize congestion on public roadways shared accesses, common driveways and frontage roads shall be utilized. - (C) Off-street parking and loading: All-off-street parking and loading requirements in article 31 of this ordinance shall apply. - (D) Community facilities: - (1) All community facilities, e.g., water and sewerage systems, electrical substations, etc., as to the size, shape, construction, location, and shown by the applicant to be of benefit to the general public. - (2) All local distribution utilities, e.g., electrical, telephone, etc., shall be underground, where possible, unless stated otherwise.
+Electrical transmission lines and substations may be above ground subject to site plan review.
+These utilities shall be provided in accordance with the rules, resolutions and/or regulations established by the appropriate governmental agency. - (E) Development-standards: All-streets, sidewalks, sewer facilities, utilities and drainage shall be constructed according to the requirements of the Nassau County Subdivision Regulations. - (F) Common open space; - (1) A minimum of ten percent (10%) of the gross site acreage shall be reserved for common and meaningful open space. - (2) Parking areas, road-rights-of-way or-minimum yards and spacings between structures may not be included in determining usable open space unless waived by the planning and zoning board.
+Water bodies and wetlands may be used to partially fulfill open space requirements, but may not exceed fifty percent (50%) of the required open space. - (3) All privately owned common open space shall continue to conform to its intended use as specified in the final development plan.
 To ensure that all the common open space in the MEC will be used as intended, the necessary restrictions or covenants will be put in each deed.
 Such deed restrictions shall run with the land in order to protect both present and future property owners.
-The Deed restrictions shall prohibit the partition of any common open space. - 4.
-All common open space and public recreational facilities shall be included in the preliminary and final development plans.
-Such common open space and recreational facilities shall be constructed and fully improved according to the development schedule established for each development phase of the MEC. - 5.
-If a developer elects to administer common open space through an association or nonprofit corporation, such organizations shall conform to the following requirements:

-- a.
-The developer must establish the association or nonprofit corporation prior to the sale of any lots or properties within the MEC. - b.
-Membership in the association or nonprofit corporation shall be mandatory for all property owners within the MEC. - manage all common open space and recreational and cultural facilities that are not dedicated to the public; shall provide for the maintenance, administration and operation of such land and any other land within the MEC not publicly or privately owned; and shall secure adequate liability insurance on the land.
+The deed restrictions shall prohibit the partition of any common open space. - (4) All common open space and public recreational facilities shall be included in the preliminary and final-development-plans.
+Such common open space and recreational facilities shall be constructed and fully improved according to the development schedule established for each development phase of the MEC. - (5) If the developer elects to administer common open space through an association or nonprofit corporation, such organizations shall conform to the following requirements. - (a) The developer must establish the association or nonprofit corporation prior to the sale of any-lots or properties within the MEC. - (b) Membership in the association or nonprofit corporation shall be mandatory for all property owners within the MEC. - (c) The association or nonprofit corporation shall manage all common open space and recreational and cultural facilities that are not dedicated to the public; shall provide for the maintenance, administration and operation of such land and any other land within the MEC not publicly or privately owned; and shall secure adequate liability insurance on the land.

-SECTION 25.05 - PROCEDURES.
+Section 26.05. - Procedures.

-A. General:
+(A) General: